 According to the National Sleep Foundation, many factors can influence potential side effects of prescription sleep aids, including:

 High doses of sleep medications may result in what is known as rebound insomnia.
 This occurs when a person stops taking a sleep medication and then experiences a few nights of insomnia that is more severe than what was originally experienced prior to treatment.
-Rebound insomnia generally occurs with medications that have a short or intermediate half-life (how long half the drug is in your body before it is eliminated) and can be avoided by slowly tapering the dose.
+Rebound insomnia generally occurs with medications that have a short or intermediate half-life (how long it takes for half the drug to be eliminated from your body) and can be avoided by slowly tapering the dose.
 Consult with your doctor prior to stopping or changing your dose.

 Whether you decide to take medication or not, incorporate these sleep tips into your routine.